nnray/Technological_Competition_and_U.S._Foreign_Aid-R_Code_and_Data/README.md

-This repo contains all of the data and code used for analysis.
+This repo contains all of the data and code I used for my analyses.

-The data held here were gathered from the following places:
+For full transparency, all of the data can be found at the respective links below.
+None of it was altered in any way before being read into R.

 us_foreign_aid_country from https://foreignassistance.gov/data